David von Behren: Musical achievements and albums

-Throughout his educational journey, David von Behren's talent and dedication earned him numerous accolades, including top 20 organists under 30, the 2018 Mary Baker Prize in Organ Accompanying and the 2019 Richard Paul DeLong Prize in Church Music.
-These awards served as recognition of his exceptional contributions to the field of organ performance.
+During his education, David von Behren received several awards, including being named among the top 20 organists under 30, the 2018 Mary Baker Prize in Organ Accompanying, and the 2019 Richard Paul DeLong Prize in Church Music.

 David von Behren's musical accomplishments extend beyond his academic pursuits.
 He has released several albums that showcase his virtuosity and passion for the organ.
 Notably, his album "French Flourishes from First Plymouth," released in 2021, gained recognition and was featured on American Public Media's program "Pipedreams."
 Additionally, he released two more albums, "American Adventures: An Organ Album" and "Merry Melodies for Advent and Christmas," both in 2022, further solidifying his reputation as a celebrated organist.
 His most recent album released in 2023, "Psalm-Sonata & Suites", explores and presents works from living American composers, including Brenda Portman, Marianne Kim, Tom Trenney, and Dan Locklair.
 David is also a seasoned performer who has captivated audiences across the United States and Europe with his enthralling organ concerts.
 He has had the privilege of collaborating with esteemed musicians, such as Grammy-winning clarinetist Franklin Cohen at the Cleveland ChamberFest Verve Gala.
 His live radio performance on National Public Radio's (NPR) From the Top reached over half a million listeners, garnering widespread acclaim for his artistry.